Irene C. Peden: Awards and honors

 Peden received the Society of Women Engineers' Achievement Award in 1973 1973 “In recognition of her significant contributions in the fields of radio wave propagation research and electrical engineering education.”
 She was elected a Fellow of the Society of Women Engineers as well as a Fellow of the IEEE, AAAS, ASEE, ABET and the Explorer’s Club.
 She received the U.S. Army's Outstanding Civilian Service Medal in 1987 for her research and work in the Antarctic.

 Peden was elected to the National Academy of Engineering in 1993 for her leadership in engineering education in antennas and propagation and contributions to radioscience in the polar region.
 Also that same year, the National Science Foundation named her as the Engineer of the Year.
 Among her other numerous awards she was inducted into the ASEE Engineering Educators Hall of Fame.
 IEEE honored her with their Distinguished Achievement Award, the Centennial Medal in 1984, the 1988 Haraden Pratt Award and Third Millennium Medal for 2000.
 Irene Peden received the Diamond Award from the University of Washington in 2018 which is given to alumni and others who have made great strides in the field of engineering.
 She also received distinguished aluma awards and honorary doctorates.

 Advocacy

 Peden advocated for women in science, technology, engineering, and mathematics for decades.
 She also fought for equal treatment for women including through conducting salary surveys at the University of Washington.
 She worked to expand pre-college engineering education.
-Peden fought for equal opportunity for her work and research.
+She fought for equal opportunity for her work and research.

 Legacy

 Peden was the first American woman engineer or scientist to live and work in Antarctica.
 She was the first woman to receive a PhD from Stanford University in electrical engineering and possibly the first woman to receive a PhD in any engineering field from Stanford University.
 She was the first woman faculty member in engineering at the University of Washington.
-In addition, Peden was the first woman on the board of directors of the Institute of Electrical and Electronics Engineers.
+In addition, she was the first woman on the board of directors of the Institute of Electrical and Electronics Engineers.
 She was the first woman selected to the Advisory Board of the United States Merchant Marine Academy.